mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- At this point we must transcends concepts of efficacy of how to support the  aspects of coding process. -->

-To address the foundational motivation of this study to better understand how potentially fruitful socio-cultural perspectives to facilitate an participant agency based approach to CGD&P via replicable pedagogical strategies.
-In this regard I follow Papert's foundational focus on the community-oriented project work [@lodi_computational_2021] and the articulation of computational fluency as a challenge to research focusing too narrowly on technical approaches than expressive dimension [@resnick_seeds_2020; @resnick_coding_2020].
-To do this this section is structured in the following way.
-Firstly, a exploration of evolving expressions of agency show in findings is undertaken using the concepts of instrumental, transformational and relational agency.
-Following this is an ecological analysis of the cultural plane of activity which draws on socio-cultural understandings of agency development as a utopian process [@gutierrez2020utopian; @rajala_utopian_2023].
-To do this the concepts of third spaces, movement of participant repertoires, and the process of the evolving hybridity of repertoires are examined.
+A key motivation of this study is to better understand how to mobilise potentially fruitful socio-cultural perspectives via replicable pedagogical strategies to facilitate participant agency during CGD&P. This second part of the chapter is guided by Papert's foundational focus on community-oriented project work [@lodi_computational_2021] and his related articulation of computational fluency as a challenge to research focusing too narrowly on technical approaches rather than expressive dimensions [@resnick_seeds_2020; @resnick_coding_2020].
+This section is structured in the following way.
+Firstly, given that a guiding motivation of this study is to explore the process participant empowerment within CGD&P, an exploration of evolving expressions of agency shown in findings is undertaken using the concepts of instrumental, transformational, and relational agency.
+Following this is an ecological analysis of the cultural plane of activity emerging from the findings of this research.
+To do this, I draw on socio-cultural understandings of agency development as a utopian process [@gutierrez2020utopian; @rajala_utopian_2023], using concepts of third spaces, movement of participant repertoires, and the evolving hybridity of repertoires.

 <!-- CHANGE THIS